Certora/Documentation/docs/prover/cli/conf-file-api.md

 ## Conf files in the VS Code IDE extension
-The [Certora IDE Extension](https://marketplace.visualstudio.com/items?itemName=Certora.vscode-certora-prover) automatically generates conf files for each configured job; these conf files are stored in the VS code project under the folder  `certora/confs`.
+The [Certora IDE Extension](https://marketplace.visualstudio.com/items?itemName=Certora.vscode-certora-prover) automatically generates conf files for each configured job; these conf files are stored in the VS Code project under the folder  `certora/confs`.
 Once the job is completed, a link to the job's conf file can also be found in the files section of the run report.